 It seems like there is no shortage of powders and drinks on the market today claiming to burn fat and boost your metabolism.
 But the true potency of any of these magical products leaves us a little skeptical.
-When it comes to making a lasting impact on your metabolic rate through your diet, nothing leaves as permanent of a mark as eating fresh.
+When it comes to making a lasting impact on your metabolic rate through your diet, nothing leaves as permanent of a mark as eating healthy food.

 After all, you can try all the adventurous diets you want, but at the end of the day, eating good, real food is the simplest way to maintain a healthy weight.
 Instead of a lengthy diet, we found foods packed with nutrients, promote satiety, and are simple lifestyle adjustments to make room for in your shopping cart.
 We spoke to nutritionists, Elissa Goodman and Dana James to learn about the foods that keep your metabolism at its peak.
 Ahead, check out some of the top metabolism-boosting foods to add to your grocery list ASAP.

 - Elissa Goodman is a holistic nutritionist and lifestyle cleanse expert based in California.
 She is the creator of the cleanse, "S.O.U.P. – Superfoods.
 Organic.
 Uniquely designed.
 Prepared with Love."
 Goodman is also the author of Cancer Hacks, a best-selling story about her journey with cancer.